raidiam/raidiam-connect-ping-federate-sync/README.md

 4. **Configure the Application**:

-    Open the `config.js` file and update it with your specific settings.
-Make sure to place your certificate, key, and CA files in the appropriate locations and update their paths in the `config.js` file.
+    Open the `config/config.js` file and update it with your specific settings.
+Make sure to place your certificate, key, and CA files in the appropriate locations and update their paths in the `config/config.js` file.

 5. **Configure your default Ping Federate client configurationn**:

-    Open the `pf-createClient.js` file and update it with your specific settings.
+    Open the `clientDefinition.json` file and update it with your specific settings.
 This file is simply an extra from the PF Admin API payload for creating a new oAuth client.
 This file allows you to specify items that are unique to your deployment including ATManagerIds OIDCPolicyIDs and any specific extension attributes you wish to configure into every client.
 For more details on this payload please refer to the Ping Fed Admin API Swagger Documentation in the Ping Fed Manual.

-6. **Configure or review the  mergeClient method help function**:

-    Open the `pf-admin.js` file and update the merge function with your specific settings.
-This function is responsible for merging changes from the Directory into the Ping Federate client record that you wish to use as your base or that has been previously added to Ping.
-This should not need to be modified unless there are specific additional custom attributes that you wish to map from Client Record or you wish to change the default mappings.

-    For example:
-    ```javascript
-        if (directoryClient.last_updated) {
-            existingPfClient.extendedParameters.register_last_updated = {
-                values: [directoryClient.last_updated]
-            }
-        }
-        else {
-            existingPfClient.extendedParameters.register_last_updated = {
-                values: []
-            }
-        }
-    ```
-    This function will take a property from the DirectoryClients record and add it as an extended oAuth client attribute to Ping Federate Extended Properties[https://docs.pingidentity.com/r/en-us/pingfederate-112/help_extendedpropertiestasklet_extendedpropertiesstate].
-Please note that all properties are specified as an array of multiple values even if you only wish to store a single property.

 6. **Run the Application**: